AtoraSuunva/atora.dev/src/about.md

 Suunva -> Soon-vah

+## What languages do you know?

+A bunch.
+Typescript, Javascript, Rust, Python, Java, C#, PHP, SQL are all ones I'm pretty good at.
+I've also dabbled in things like C++, Basic, Ruby, Lisp, Prolog, and others, but never super seriously.

+## What do you actually use then?

+Node.js + Typescript, Javascript if desperate.
+Rust.
+Python if I've gotta work with Python devs.
+Java and PHP when school assignments forced me to.
+SQL for database stuff, when Prisma isn't enough or I can't use Prisma.
+I guess Docker also counts.

+## How good are you?

+Well I hold 2 degrees in Computer Science and have 10+ years experience programming, I really hope I've gotten good at this or it was all a waste.

+If you mean how I feel, pretty good.
+If you mean in general, pretty good.
+If you mean morally, half my friends would fight me on sight sometimes (they know that is the cost of my friendship, dealing with my crazy messages).

+## What's the site built in?

+I built it using [Eleventy](https://www.11ty.dev/) and it's deployed on [Cloudflare Pages](https://pages.cloudflare.com/).
+It's a whole combination of templates and markdown and plugins that renders to a static site, it's pretty neat.
+You can check the source code [on GitHub](https://github.com/atorasuunva/atora.dev) or click the links in the footer on any page to jump right to that page's source

 ## Can you do X for me for money?

 Probably not, unless you've got a very compelling offer.
 I'm not really a freelance person (as of now anyway).